-4.3.
+4.5.
 The definition of a design basis accident in the context of fuel cycle facilities can be found in para.
 III-10 of Annex III of Ref.
 [1].
 The safety requirements relating to design basis accidents are established in paras 6.4-6.9 of Ref.
 [1].

-4.4.
-The specification of a design basis accident (or equivalent) will depend on the facility design and on national criteria.
-However, particular consideration should be given to the following hazards in the specification of design basis accidents at uranium fuel fabrication facilities:

-- (a) A nuclear criticality accident; - (b) A release of uranium (e.g. in the explosion of a reaction vessel during the conversion process); - (c) A release of UF_6 due to the rupture of a hot cylinder; - (d) A release of HF due to the rupture of a storage tank; - (e) A large fire; - (f) Natural phenomena such as earthquakes, flooding, or tornadoes1; - (g) An aircraft crash^2 .

-4.5.
-The first two types of events ((a) and (b)) would result primarily in radiological consequences for on-site workers but might also result in some adverse off-site consequences for people or the environment.
-The last five types of events ((c)-(g)) would lead to chemical releases having both on-site and off-site consequences.
+Conversion facilities

+- 4.6.
+The specification of a design basis accident (or equivalent) will depend on the facility design and national criteria.
+However, particular consideration should be given to the following hazards in the specification of design basis accidents for conversion facilities: - (a) A release of HF or ammonia (NH3) due to the rupture of a storage tank; - (b) A release of UF6 due to the rupture of a storage tank, piping or a hot cylinder; - (c) A large fire originating from H2 or solvents; - (d) An explosion of a reduction furnace (release of H2); - (e) Natural phenomena such as earthquakes, flooding or tornadoes; - (f) An aircraft crash; - (g) Nuclear criticality accidents, e.g. in a wet process area with a U content of more than 1% (reprocessed uranium or unirradiated LEU). - 4.7.
+The first four types of events ((a)-(d)) are of major safety significance as they might result in chemical and radiological consequences for on-site workers and may also result in some adverse off-site consequences for people or the environment.
+The last type of accident on the list would generally be expected to result in few or no off-site consequences unless the facility is very close to occupied areas. - 4.8.
+The hazards listed in para.
+4.6 may occur as a consequence of a postulated initiating event (PIE).
+Selected PIEs are listed in Annex I of Ref.
+[1]. - 4.9.
+The potential occurrence of a criticality accident should be considered for facilities that process uranium with a U concentration of more than 1%.
+Particular consideration should be given to the potential occurrence of a criticality accident for facilities treating various feed products including reprocessed uranium.

-1 For some facilities of older designs, natural phenomena were not considered.
-These phenomena should be taken into account in the design of new uranium fuel fabrication facilities.
+&lt;sup>1 For some facilities of older design, natural phenomena were not given consideration.
+These phenomena should be taken into account for the design of new conversion and enrichment facilities.